petstoreAPIs/PetStore-API-Documentation/README.md

 - `DELETE /user/{username}`: Deletes the user.
 This operation can only be done by a user already logged into the PetStore application.

 ## Basic Workflow to use PetStore API
-The following flowchart shows a basic workflow using some of the PetStore endpoints:
+The following flowchart shows a basic workflow using some of the PetStore API endpoints:
 ![Workflow](https://user-images.githubusercontent.com/115869494/196049932-e74b3b7b-88b4-400b-9cbc-8382db52c808.png)

 ## Deprecated Endpoints in PetStore API
-### Creating a Pet ID
+This section lists endpoints that are deprecated currently or those that will be no longer in use in future.
+If available, the endpoints that replace the deprecated endpoints are also mentioned in this section.
+### `GET /pet/findByTags`
+The `GET /pet/findByTags` helps users to find pets using multiple tags with comma separated strings.
+Effective April 17 2023, the `GET /pet/findByTags` endpoint is deprecated, and will no longer be available for use.
+To find pets, you must migrate to using `GET /pet/{petId}` or (`GET /pet/findByStatus`).
+You can no longer use multiple strings to finding a specific pet.
+> Continuing to use `GET /pet/findByTags` will break your code from  April 17, 2023.